kabirdhillon7/Messenger/README.md

 ## Description

 A longer description of the app, explaining its purpose and main features.
+Some of the main features include:
+- Account Creation
+- Facebook Log In

 ## Requirements